wp-plugins/wordpress-flash-uploader/readme.txt

 Please go to the settings page of Wordpress Flash Uploader.
 There you find a small donation section.
 Thank you for your support.

 == Changelog ==
+= 3.1.3 =
+* Fix: Invalid characters are removed from the image_magic_path to avoid that harmfull commands can be entered.

 = 3.1.2 =
 * New: Support of ip using master profile mode